PostHog/posthog.com/contents/handbook/people/onboarding.md

 Now it's time to dive into some of the more practical stuff - these are the most important pages:

 1. [Communication](/handbook/company/communication) - we have a distinctive style.
 If PostHog is your first all-remote company, this page is especially helpful.
-2. [Team structure](/handbook/small-teams/team-structure) - we are structured in Small Teams.
+2. [Team structure](/handbook/team-structure) - we are structured in Small Teams.
 These pages will help you get the lay of the land, and who does what.
 3. [Management](/handbook/company/management) - we have a relatively unusual approach to management, and it is possible that you will not be familiar with our approach.

 ### Working in GitHub

 We use [GitHub](https://github.com/PostHog) for _everything_, including non-engineering task management.
 This might take some getting used to if you are non-technical.
-If that is the case, we have [this intro video](https://www.youtube.com/watch?v=2BB4Nkc0uVM) that will teach you the basics and [a detailed guide on how to set up a local version of Posthog.com so that you can make changes to the docs, handbook and website](/handbook/engineering/posthog-com/developing-the-website).
+If that is the case, we have [a detailed guide on how to set up a local version of Posthog.com so that you can make changes to the docs, handbook and website](/handbook/engineering/posthog-com/developing-the-website) and a blog about [why we use GitHub as our CMS](/blog/github-cms) to help you out.

 Our most active repositories (aka 'repos') are: